+- 1 Insert a memory card into the card slot.

-- 2 Select Settings > System > Display > Screenshot Capture > On.
+- 2 Select Settings > Preferences > Screenshot Capture >

 - 3 Go to a screen you want to capture.

 - 4 Hold Home for at least six seconds.

 Copying Screenshots to a Computer

 - 1 Remove the memory card from the chartplotter, and insert it into a card reader that is attached to a computer. - 2 From Windows® Explorer, open the Garmin\scrn folder on the memory card. - 3 Copy a .bmp file from the card and paste it to any location on the computer.